JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 - Let's try to play it using a the user's own spotify account
 - The image, name and artist will shift to the bottom
 - Allow user to mute the track and only use the metronome, or just hear the track to play along

-## Redesign the library/deleted split
-- Library should be for songs I am learning to play
-- Deleted should be for songs I have already learned or stopped learning
-- Maybe add a tag and have many sections so that users can filter them more effectively
-- Perhaps limit the number of tracks in the library to encourage focus on a couple of songs

-## Drag and drop
-- Allow users to reorder the tracks in the library/Bin
-## Filters and search
-- When in the Lib/Bin screen, users can apply filters or search tracks in the library
-- The search bar can be somewhere on top in the header, with the title on the left edge
-- This will be local until I implement an infinite query, after which it will make a db call

 ## Shazam-like integration
 - Activate the mic to detect a song
 - Afterwards search for that song and open the track details page